-Looked after children are one of the most vulnerable groups in society.
-The majority of looked after children have suffered a disrupted childhood and experienced adverse experiences.
+Children in Care are one of the most vulnerable groups in society.
+The majority of children in care have suffered a disrupted childhood and experienced adverse experiences.
 It is nationally recognised that there is considerable educational under-achievement when compared to their peers.
-Looked after children often achieve poor exam success rates in comparison to the general population.
-Fewer looked after children progress to Higher Education or follow progression pathways that will lead to future economic success and well-being.
-Experimental data from the Department for Education (DFE) suggests that previously looked after children are also not achieving in line with their peers.
+Children in Care often achieve poor exam success rates in comparison to the general population.
+Fewer children in care progress to Higher Education or follow progression pathways that will lead to future economic success and well-being.
+Experimental data from the Department for Education (DFE) suggests that children who were previously in care are also not achieving in line with their peers.